MindLyfe/MindLyfe-Platform/backend/README-AI-Microservices.md

-# MindLyf AI Microservices Architecture
+# MindLyfe AI Microservices Architecture

-This document explains the AI microservices architecture for the MindLyf platform.
+This document explains the AI microservices architecture for the MindLyfe platform.

 ## Architecture Overview

-The MindLyf platform uses a microservices architecture for its AI capabilities, with separate services handling different AI-related functionalities:
+The MindLyfe platform uses a microservices architecture for its AI capabilities, with separate services handling different AI-related functionalities:

 1. **AI Service** (Port 8000)
    - Core AI functionality and model management